What Is the Best Roof for Solar Panels?

 Solar panels aren’t bad for your roof, but you should consider some factors, especially during the installation process.
 Because drilling is necessary to secure panels to the roof, the process leaves holes that could lead to water leaks over time.

-Solar professionals can ensure installation avoids long-term damage to your roof — and ultimately to your home.
+A professional solar panel company can ensure installation avoids long-term damage to your roof — and ultimately to your home.
 Because solar panel systems have a 30- to 35-year life cycle, it’s important that technicians install your panels correctly the first time around!

 And while drilled holes in your roof never seem appealing, numerous safety measures help ensure drilling won’t result in any damage.
 We’ll tell you a bit about the process.